JunjieWang2019/merge-CCRP-LCP/doc/README.about.md

 being studied in EE13.60, and is based on the `release-v20.0-rc1` of G-PCC test model TMC13.

+### `ges-tm-v5.0`

+Tag `ges-tm-v5.0` will be released after reported issues are resolved, if any.

+### `ges-tm-v5.0-rc1`

+Tag `ges-tm-v5.0-rc1` includes adoptions made during the meeting #14 of the WG7 held online (January 2024), and some additional fixes and cleanups.

+- `tidy: motion - remove unused AttributeInterPredParams::motionVector`:
+    Removes `AttributeInterPredParams::motionVector` and
+    `tmc3/attr_tools.h:MotionVector` which are not used.

+- `geom/tidy: motion - remove unused variables and parameters`:
+    Removes `LPUnumInAxis` variables and `numLPUPerLine` parameter which are not used.

+- `geom/tidy: octree - remove unused PCCOctree3Node::siblingOccupancy`:
+    Removes `PCCOctree3Node::siblingOccupancy` which is not used.

+- `geom/tidy: octree - disable remaining IDCM code`:
+    - Comments out some IDCM related coding/decoding functions
+    - Comments out `PCCOctree3Node::numSiblingsPlus1` and
+      `PCCOctree3Node::numSiblingsMispredicted` which are only used by IDCM
+    - Comments out IDCM coding contexts
+    - Removes remaining angular mode related coding contexts

+- `geom/trisoup: m65829 - Single pass geometry coding`:
+    - two octrees
+    - one pass geo for octree-trisoup
+    - context class modified to handle interleaved octree and TriSoup geometry coding

+- `geom/trisoup: m65831 - centroid residual quantization`:
+    Improves centroid residual quantization.

+- `attr/fix: m66895 - point cloud should not be offset`:
+    Point cloud and compensated point cloud should not be offset before and after attributes coding with current design of GeS-TM.

+- `opti: m66238 - preliminary optimizations of NN search`:
+    This commit optimizes the nearest neighbour search used for motion search.
+It has been used as preliminary improvements in m66238 for EE13.60 Test 1.

+- `attr: m66238 - dual motion field for color`:
+    - add dual motion field for color
+    - add encoder options and hls flags for dual motion
+    - update cfg files for CTCs (active with TriSoup)

+- `attr: m66238 - motion compensated attributes projection`:
+    - add motion compensated attributes projection from reference frame to reconstructed geometry, to replace inter-frame attributes predictor,
+    - use depth first approximate NN for motion compensated attributes projection,
+    - add encoder options and hls flags for motion compensated attributes projection and enable it by default when dual motion is active (CTCs),
+    - use depth first constructed MSOctree.

+- `geom: m66238 - accelerated motion search`:
+    - add depth first NN search for motion search,
+    - add depth first approximate NN search to further accelerate encoding, at the cost of a decrease in geometry coding performances,
+    - add encoder option to enable approximate NN search for motion search.

+- `raht: m66286 - RDO for inter mode selection`:
+    This is adopted EE13.60 - Test6, providing rate distorsion optimization of inter mode selection for RAHT (also adds signaling of the selected mode).

+- `raht: fix - use safer approximation of tree depth`:
+    Method used for estimating raht tree depth in m66238 does not look safe: the distance between the first an last point in morton order is not representative of the actual boundaries of the point cloud.
+Also the function roundLog2 does not look correct.

+    This is fixed by only considering the last point in morton order.

+- `raht: fix - intra behavior shall not be changed`:
+    Complexity reduction introduced by prediction_threshold1 should be kept as it was not discussed to change the behavior of intra frame coding with m66286.

+- `raht: m66274 - weighted average prediction`:
+    This is adopted EE13.60 - Test 5, after being merged with Test 6.
+It provides a prediction of raht coefficient made by a weighted average between inter and intra predictions.

+- `raht: fix - out of bound votesum in divisionPredictionVotesLUT`:
+    `votesum` could be 12, when `getNeighborsMode()` is called and the parent node has no neighbors.

+    This is solved by also considering the mode of the parent node itself when computing the values for vote(Inter/Intra[Layer])Weight.

+- `misc: add helper functions to FixedPoint`:
+    - Add `+`, `-`, `*` and `/` operators to `FixedPoint`.
+    - Add `static FixedPoint::fromVal(int64_t)` to build a `FixedPoint` value from its internal `int64_t` representation.

+- `raht: m66152 - sample domain prediction`:
+    This is adopted EE13.60 - Test 2, after being merged with Test 5 and Test 6.
+It uses sample domain prediction within a raht layer to avoid computing a forward transform in decoding process.

+- `raht/enc: m66308 - transform domain distorsion estimation`:
+    Compute distorsion estimation in transform domain to avoid an extra inverse transform.

+- `raht: m66373 - fix prediction mode determination`:
+    This commit aligns the software with the text description of m62583 which introduced inter RAHT in GeS-TM.
+It changes the prediction mode determination for RAHT.

 ### `ges-tm-v4.0`

 Tag `ges-tm-v4.0` will be released after reported issues are resolved,